 Controllers come highly recommended with any infrared installation.
 Outdoor infrared heaters can benefit enormously when fitted with push-button timers to limit the length of time they stay on for, or dimmers to adjust the amount of heat output and energy your heater will use.
 Indoor systems can be paired with thermostatic controls which allow users to schedule their heating to come on at set times and restrict energy usage to when it’s needed.

 This all depends on the heater and the fitting location.
-Most infrared panels for indoor installation come with a plug so you can wall mount them and plug them in without professional help, although you’ll need an electrician to hardwire the panels if you want to use them in a bathroom, or you prefer a more discreet fitting with all wires hidden.
+Most infrared panels for indoor installation don't come with plug, so you will need to attach one to the cable to install them DIY.
+You will need an electrician to hardwire the panels if you want to use them in a bathroom, or you prefer a more discreet fitting with all wires hidden.

 Outdoor heaters must always be fitted by a professional electrician for obvious reasons.
 Some outdoor heaters do come with a plug if you want the option to use them indoors as a portable heat source, but if you want it outside permanently, the electrician will need to take off the plug and hardwire it into the wall.

 We sell a range of heating control accessories that empower you to control your heaters in a number of ways.
 Most infrared heaters have long product lifespans which is why they don’t come with in-built control systems.
 During the product’s life, control systems can break or be superseded by more sophisticated technology, so manufacturers will often sell controllers as separate units to give you the freedom to change them as often as you need.
 If the controller goes wrong, you can just buy a new one, rather than scrapping the entire heater.